-Is Christian & Spiritual Counseling Right For Me?
+Is Spiritual or Religious Counseling Right For Me?

-Spirituality and Christianity are undeniably complex topics that can be polarizing to both therapists and clients alike.
-Therapists may be reluctant to introduce the possibility of accidentally offending their clients; and therapy-goers may cringe at the thought of discussing their spiritual views, be too timid to broach the subject, or unintentionally overlook the relevance of spirituality to the therapeutic process.
+Spirituality and religion are undeniably complex topics that can be polarizing to both therapists and clients alike.
+Therapists may be reluctant to introduce the possibility of accidentally offending their clients; and clients may cringe at the thought of discussing their spiritual views, be too timid to broach the subject, or unintentionally overlook the relevance of spirituality to the therapeutic process.

-However, at the Lifeologie Institute, we believe that the most effective therapeutic treatments address the interaction between your body, mind, AND spirit; and we recognize that for practitioners of all faiths, this last part can be particularly important.
+However, at Lifeologie Institute, we recognize the interaction between body, mind, AND spirit; and we recognize that for practitioners of all faiths, this last part can be particularly important.
 Acknowledging how our spiritual views imprint upon our behavior can allow not only for a more comprehensive self-discovery process, but can also open up previously unexplored outlets for healing.

-Personal beliefs concerning Christianity and Spirituality may be incorporated into therapy in the following ways:
+Personal beliefs concerning religion and spirituality may be incorporated into therapy in the following ways:

 - Reconciling personal beliefs & actions with spiritual beliefs: When an individual experiences a disconnect between their personal and spiritual beliefs, the contradiction can generate significant distress.
 For example: